osstotalsoft/generator-webapp-rocket/README.md

 ## Deployment

 When you are ready you can deploy you application on any platform.
 This template also includes a pre-configured Dockerfile and optional Helm files.
+For security reasons, the application isn't going to run as root in container.
+Once the project is generated, a user is created for your project.
+Default name is "appuser".
+You can change the name in Dockerfile.
+Also, the application will listen on 8080 port by default.
+This port can be change in Dockerfile and in helm/values.yaml.yaml.
+Because the application will no longer run as root, the port must be greater than 1024.
 ## Getting To Know Yeoman

 - Yeoman has a heart of gold.